 - Friday, February 16, 2018 from 9 a.m. – 11 a.m.

 How many school choice options can I have?

 Two.
 When filling out your application there will be two options available.
 Your first choice should be the school or program you most prefer – your No. 1 pick.
 If you prefer this school or program over all others, you may select “no second choice.”

 If you are deciding between two programs or schools and each is equally desired, you may indicate both – one as your first choice pick and one as your second.
 Be aware, however; that if your second choice is approved, your child will not be placed on the first-choice waiting list.

 If you are not approved for either your first or second choice, your child will placed on the first-choice waiting list ONLY.

-Are my chances of getting into my first school of choice option increased if I decide to apply on the first day?
+Are my chances of getting into my first school of choice option increased if I decide to apply early?

 No. It doesn’t matter when you apply, as long as you apply within the Open Enrollment time line.
 The Open Enrollment application process is not on a first-come, first-served basis.
 The District utilizes a computerized lottery system to ensure fairness.

 If my child is already attending his/her school of choice through Open Enrollment placement, do I need to reapply?

 No. You do not need to reapply to that school site.
 Your school of choice becomes your neighborhood school.